-Normally a healthy individual sleeps for 4 to 10 hours with 4 - 5 alternating and recurrent 90 to 110 minute cycles of deep and lighter sleep.
+Normally a healthy individual sleeps for 4 to 10 hours with 4 - 5 alternating and recurrent 90 to 110-minute cycles of deep and lighter sleep.
 The deep stage of sleep is most important and corresponds to healthy sleeping of the person.
-But in case of OSA, the person spends an excessive amount of time in the lighter stages of sleep leading to disturbed or lack of sleep in the night.
+But in the case of OSA, the person spends an excessive amount of time in the lighter stages of sleep leading to disturbed or lack of sleep in the night.
 They may also experience repeated nighttime awakenings.
 All these factors eventually lead to excessive daytime sleepiness and lethargy.
 25% of your total sleep should be REM sleep.
-But patients with OSA would not achieve even 10% REM.
-Their sleep quantity maybe constant but quality is poor.
+But patients with OSA would not achieve even 10% REM sleep.
+Their sleep quantity maybe constant but the quality is poor.
 It is carried over to the next day.

 I used to have constant headaches for nearly 20 years.
 I've met lots of ENT surgeons and neurologists and have been consuming their medicines until I heard about Dr. Raj's NMD therapy from a friend of mine who got cured by him.
 I am really thankful to him for freeing me from my aches.
 I never realized my tiredness during any physical activity could in any way be related to my snoring.